dgraph-io/dgraph/wiki/content/mutations/delete.md

 The pattern `S * *` deletes all the known edges out of a node, any reverse edges corresponding to the removed edges and any indexing for the removed data.
 The predicates to delete are derived from the type information for that node (the value of the `dgraph.type` edges on that node and their corresponding definitions in the schema).

-If the type information for the node `S` is missing then the delete operation will not work.
+**Note**: If the type information for the node `S` is missing then the delete operation will not work.
+For more information on how to set the type information for a node, see [Setting the type of a node](https://dgraph.io/docs/query-language/type-system/#setting-the-type-of-a-node).

 ```sh